brodieaustin/poisoned-well-novel/poisoned-well.md

 "Yes, we're in a cave," she explained again.
 She tried to smooth and round off the anxiousness in her voice.
 The last few hours had been overwhelming and strange.
 "And you are okay?"

-"I don't know.
+"I do not know.
 Where are we?"
 The girl looked around.

 "Come with me, let's get out of this wagon."
 Manan reached out for her and girl flinched away.
 "It's okay.
-I won't hurt you."
+I wo not hurt you."

 "But I might hurt you."

 "Yes, you might."
 Manan tried to grab her arm as best she could through the thick wrappings and helped her down into the cave.

 They walked around and stood by the beast, who was still harnessed to the wagon.
 It looked over at Manan and snorted.
-She didn't know the first thing about tending to animals like these.
+She did not know the first thing about tending to animals like these.
 Would it be hungry?
 Grow restless in the dark cave?
 She would have to wait and see.

 But the beast's intelligent look did draw her to it.
 She began running her hands through its thick pelt, along the corded, tight muscles of his neck and haunches.
 The girl was staring at the woman who had passed out; her head had rolled to the side.
 "Who's that?" the girl asked.